SnehaVarshney11/Spring-Boot/README.md

 1. Java 7
 2. Maven 3.2
 3. Gradle 2.5

+### How to start with Spring Boot
+There are 4 ways to start the project-
+1. Create maven project and add starter dependencies.
+2. Use spring initializr.
+3. Use IDE like STS.(Spring Tool Suite)
+4. Spring Boot CLI.

 ### Spring Boot CLI
 The Spring Boot CLI is a command line tool and it allows us to run the Groovy scripts.
 This is the easiest way to create a Spring Boot application by using the Spring Boot Command Line Interface.
 You can create, run and test the application in command prompt itself.